Abdulnaser98/IT-Sicherheit-Praktikum/README.md

 If you like to adapt `mysql` database user names and passwords, have a look at the `.env` file.
 By default, the `root` user is used to handle API requests.
 This can be changed in the `docker-compose` file.

 2. Test the API by executing  `curl localhost/test.php`.
 You should be good to go :sunglasses:

+3. Additionally, you can write actual values to the data base by sending a POST request: `curl -d "sensorData=High&date=2022-11-22&time=21:00:00" localhost/postData.php`